List of Donkey Kong characters: Kritter

 As with most of the Kremlings in Donkey Kong Country 2: Diddy's Kong Quest, Kritters are dressed as pirates and outfitted with peg legs.
 Those who walk are named Klomp and have one peg, while the jumpers are named Kaboing and have two.
 The Kritters in Donkey Kong Country 3: Dixie Kong's Double Trouble! lack clothing.
 The walkers are called Kobble and the jumpers named Koil bounce on their spring-loaded tails.

 A single leather jacket-wearing Kritter known as Krunch appears as a playable character in Diddy Kong Racing.
 In Donkey Kong 64, Kritters are redesigned and appear sporting similar leather jackets to Krunch, as well as belt buckles with skulls on them.
 Two specific Kritters are seen piloting K.Rool's Mechanical Island, chasing after one of the Kongs, and serving as referees during the final battle.
 Krashes also reappeared in Donkey Kong 64, but they were redesigned to be much more muscular, wielding clubs to smack the Kongs with.
 Skeletal and robotic variants of Kritters also appear in Donkey Kong 64.

 In DK: King of Swing, Kritters appear as enemies in the main game mode and as a playable character in the game's multiplayer mode.
 King of Swing would mark the debut of their current muscular design.
-Kritters appear mostly unchanged in the game's sequel, DK: Jungle Climber.
+Kritters appear mostly unchanged in the game's sequel, Jungle Climber.
 A single Kritter appears as racer in Donkey Kong Barrel Blast, sharing the same balanced stats as his rival Donkey Kong.

 They would make their Mario franchise debut as spectators in Mario Power Tennis.
-In the Mario Strikers series, a Kritter serves as a goalie for each team.
+In the Mario Strikers series, a Kritter serves as a goalie for each team (except Mario Strikers: Battle League).
 A Robo-Kritter serves as the goalie for a robotic team in Super Mario Strikers.
 In Mario Super Sluggers, Kritters appear as playable characters and members of the DK Wilds team.

 Kritters appeared as trophies in Super Smash Bros.
 Brawl, Super Smash Bros. for Nintendo 3DS and Super Smash Bros. for Wii U, as well as stickers in Brawl.
 They also appeared as enemies in the 3DS exclusive Smash Run mode, with Green Kritters attacking by biting three times in a row, while Blue Kritters attack by spinning around furiously with their claws.

-They also appear in the Donkey Kong Country animated series as King K. Rool's soldiers.
+They also appear in the Donkey Kong Country animated series, reprising their roles from the games.